Ladd scores twice, Islanders beat Canadiens 3-1

 Ladd got New York on the scoreboard with 6:53 left in the first as he got the puck, skated into the right circle and fired a shot from the dot through Price's five-hole.

 NOTES: Montreal, which came in with the league's third-ranked power play, finished 1 for 3 on the man advantage. ...
 The Canadiens won 3-2 here on Oct.
 26. The teams conclude their three-game season series at Montreal on Feb.
 23. ...
 C Tomas Plekanec played in his 220th consecutive game. ...
 Tavares, who had his ninth multipoint game of the season, now has 13 points (eight goals, five assists) in his last eight games. ...
-Islanders C Cal Clutterbuck did not play in the third period due to a lower-body injury.
+Islanders RW Cal Clutterbuck did not play in the third period due to a lower-body injury.

 UP NEXT